sourya25bce11063/digital-literacy-project/README.md

  This repository is organized into the following directories:

-  • 📑 report/: Contains the full written Project Report covering all tasks.🖼️ task-1-presentation/: Contains the exported Digital Literacy Awareness infographic.
+  • 📑 report/: Contains the full written Project Report covering all tasks.

+  • 🖼️ task-1-presentation/: Contains the exported Digital Literacy Awareness infographic.

   • 🔗 task-2-portfolio/: Contains screenshots of my professional digital profiles and reflection notes.